lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/01-Content-migration/README.md

 The objective of this challenge is to migrate your Bootstrap landing page **content** into Middleman and start using templates and SASS.
 For migrating your CSS, wait for the next challenge.

 - Fork our [middleman boilerplate](https://github.com/lewagon/middleman-boilerplate).
-- You can rename the Github repo in the settings, because `middleman-boilerplate` is not very glam.
+- Then rename your Github repo in the settings (since `middleman-boilerplate` is not a very glam name).
-- After forking the project clone the repo locally on your computer.
+- Finally clone this renamed repo locally on your computer.
 Be carefull, don't clone it in **`fullstack-challenges`**.
 It's a new separated project with its own versionning.
 Clone it in `code/your_user_name/` at the same level as `fullstack-challenges`.

 ```
 $ cd ~/code/username